matciani/shiny-apps-portfolio/README.md

-# Shiny Apps Portfolio
+# Portfolio

-This repository contains examples of Shiny dashboards I developed for empirical economic research.
+This repository contains examples of Shiny dashboards I developed for empirical economic research and a webscraper.
 They are not "end-goals" or outputs, but instruments that I have built for myself and my colleagues to have a better overview of the data.

 ---